Vancouver Island and Coast Economic Region Workforce Insights

 Top 3 Industries in Services Sector

-In the Services sector, Health care and social assistance, Wholesale and retail trade, Public administration lead employment, representing 49.4% of the sector's workforce.
+In the Services sector, Health care and social assistance, Wholesale and retail trade, Educational services lead employment, representing 49.5% of the sector's workforce.

 Top 5 Industries by Change from Previous Month